-EVENT_LOG_INTEGRITY_EXIT_PM_AUTH, is used to record the event log integrity prior to the platform firmware invoking the first component that is not from the platform manufacturer, such as option ROMs.
-The second index, EVENT_LOG_INTEGRITY_READY_TO_BOOT, is used to record the event log integrity prior to the platform firmware transferring to control to an OS loader.
-The EFI variables L"EventLogIntegrityDescExitPmAuth" and L"EventLogIntegrityDescReadytoBoot" contain the descriptions of changes to the event log recorded in the corresponding NV Indexes.
+EVENT_LOG_INTEGRITY EXIT_PM_AUTH, is used to record the event log integrity prior to the platform firmware invoking the first component that is not from the platform manufacturer, such as option ROMs.
+The second index, EVENT_LOG_INTEGRITY READY_TO_BOOT, is used to record the event log integrity prior to the platform firmware transferring to control to an OS loader.
+This specification defines two EFI variables, L"EventLogIntegrityDescExitPmAuth" and L"EventLogIntegrityDescReadytoBoot".
+The variables L"EventLogIntegrityDescExitPmAuth" and L"EventLogIntegrityDescReadytoBoot" contain the vendor-specific descriptions of changes to the event log that correspond to the hash recorded in the corresponding NV Indexes.
+The nomenclature used for these variables follows the UEFI Specification convention to indicate that these variables use the UEFI-defined encoding for characters and strings as UCS-2 values defined by Unicode 2.1.
 To prevent changes by third party components, the platform firmware should lock the EVENT_LOG_INTEGRITY_EXIT_PM_AUTH NV Index using TPM2_NV_WriteLock, prior to loading any component not controlled by platform firmware.
 At the same time, platform firmware should apply a Read-Only attribute to the EFI variable L"EventLogIntegrityDescExitPmAuth".
 Because the platform is likely already running third-party components, there is no need to adopt same protection mechanisms used for the EVENT_LOG_INTEGRITY_EXIT_PM_AUTH index or the EFI variable L"EventLogIntegrityDescExitPmAuth".